edwardWebsite/edwardWebsite.github.io/_posts/1993-01-11-facenetwork.md

 <h1>{{ page.title }}</h1>

 This project is inspired by the work made by the people of <a href="http://macfang.net">Macfang</a>: when your mouse goes over an image, it is transformed into a network.
 One thing led to another, I found myself coding this exact same thing.
-With my coworker Charles, we build from ground up a Python algorithm based on random geometrical graphs.
+With my coworker Charles, we've built from ground up a Python algorithm based on random geometrical graphs.

 <h3>How it works</h3>